 Autonomous AI agents and orchestration

-This is a seriously impressive system for creating a digital workforce, but it's built for businesses that are already fully committed to the Now Platform.
-It’s not something you can just plug in and try out; it's a fundamental part of a much larger operational world.
+This is a serious system for large organizations already committed to the Now Platform.
+It's not something you plug in alongside another ticketing system and try out over a weekend - it's a fundamental part of a much larger operational architecture.

 Now Assist for generative AI capabilities

-For the people working on the front lines, Now Assist is where you'll see the most immediate impact.
-It adds helpful generative AI features directly into an agent's daily workflow to make their jobs a bit easier.
+For people working on the front lines, Now Assist is where the most immediate day-to-day impact shows up.
+It adds generative AI directly into agent workflows:

-Incident and chat summarization: Agents can get the gist of a long, tangled ticket thread in seconds without having to read every single message.
+- Incident and chat summarization: Agents get the gist of a long ticket thread in seconds without reading every message.

-Email reply recommendations: Now Assist can suggest replies based on the context of the conversation, helping agents respond faster and with a more consistent voice.
+- Email reply recommendations: Suggested replies based on conversation context help agents respond faster with a consistent voice.

-LLM-based proactive prompts: The Virtual Agent can give employees and managers a smart nudge to complete tasks they might have forgotten about, like approving a request or finishing up mandatory training.
+- LLM-based proactive prompts: The Virtual Agent can nudge employees and managers to complete pending tasks like approvals or mandatory training.

 Governance and integration with AI Control Tower

-For big companies, trying to manage a whole fleet of AI tools can quickly turn into a messy headache.
-The AI Control Tower is ServiceNow's solution.
-It's a single dashboard where you can oversee every AI model and agent, whether it’s a native ServiceNow tool or something from a third party.
+For large companies managing multiple AI tools, the AI Control Tower is ServiceNow's answer: a single dashboard for overseeing every AI model and agent, whether native to ServiceNow or brought in from a third party.

 ServiceNow AI pricing and packaging